CBMW/Books/README.md

 # Books

-Can we go Phishing, Dad?
+Can we go Phishing, Dad? - INCOMPLETE
+ZERO - INCOMPLETE
+3000 - INCOMPLETE
+Bookie the Boomerang - INCOMPLETE